 d) fewest twos

 e) fewest threes

 g) coin flip

 6. The player who posts a cumulative score the most strokes below his/her previous best cumulative score shall win the Most Improved trophy.
+(Overall tournament champions are forbidden from winning this trophy.)
 In case of a tie, the tiebreakers are:

 a) lower previous career best